wuyunqiqige/Biolip_Pipeline_for_DescribePROT/README.md

 ## Overview

-This pipeline processes binding site records from two protein-ligand interaction databases, aligns sequences to DescribePROT reference sequences, renumbers binding sites to standard coordinates, and creates a fully normalized database.
+This pipeline processes binding site records from two protein-ligand interaction databases, aligns sequences to DescribePROT reference sequences, renumbers binding sites to align with DescribePROT sequences, and creates a normalized database.

 ### Key Features